-- A copy of the front and back of your Form I-551; or - 2.
+- 1. A copy of the front and back of your Form I-551, Permanent Resident Card; or - 2.
 If you have not yet received your Form I-551, a copy of the biographic page(s) of your passport and a copy of the visa page showing your initial admission as a permanent resident, or other evidence that you are a permanent resident; or - 3.
-A copy of the Form I-797, Notice of Action, approval notice of an application for replacement of your Form I-551 or temporary evidence of permanent resident status.
+A copy of the Form I-797, Notice of Action, approval notice of an application for replacement of your Permanent Resident Card or temporary evidence of permanent resident status.

-B. Refugee Travel Document
+B. Refugee Travel Document.

-You must attach a copy of the document issued to you by USCIS showing your refugee or asylee status and the expiration date of such status.
+You must attach a copy of the document issued to you by the USCIS or former INS showing your refugee or asylee status and the expiration date of such status.

-C. Advance Parole Document
+C. Advance Parole Document.

 - 1. If you are in the United States, you must attach: - a.
-A copy of any document issued to you by USCIS showing your present status in the United States; and - b.
-An explanation or other evidence showing the circumstances that warrant issuance of an Advance Parole Document; or - c.
-If you are an applicant for adjustment of status, a copy of a USCIS receipt as evidence that you filed the adjustment application; or - d.
-If you are traveling to Canada to apply for an immigrant visa, a copy of the U.S. consular appointment letter; or - e.
-If you are the surviving spouse of a U.S. citizen who died before the second anniversary of your marriage, or you are the qualified child of a surviving spouse, and you have been granted deferred action (or included in your parent's deferred action grant letter), you must file Form I-131 with a copy of the order, notice, or document placing you in deferred action.
-If you are a qualified child and you are requesting advance parole, you must submit a separate application.

-2. If you are applying for a person who is outside the United States, you must attach:

-- a.
-A statement of how and by whom medical care, transportation, housing, and other expenses and subsistence needs will be met; and - b.
+A copy of any document issued to you by the USCIS or former INS showing your present status in the United States; and - An explanation or other evidence showing the circumstances that warrant issuance of an advance parole document; or - c.
+If you are an applicant for adjustment of status, a copy of the USCIS or former INS receipt as evidence that you filed the adjustment application; - d.
+If you are traveling to Canada to apply for an immigrant visa, a copy of the U.S. consular appointment letter. - 2.
+If you are applying for a person who is outside the United States, you must attach: - a.
+A statement of how and by whom medical care, transportation, housing, and other expenses and subsistence needs will be met: and - b.
 An Affidavit of Support (Form I-134), with evidence of the sponsor's occupation and ability to provide necessary support; and - c.
 A statement explaining why a U.S. visa cannot be obtained, including when and where attempts were made to obtain a visa; and - d.
-A statement explaining why a waiver of inadmissibility cannot be obtained to allow issuance of a visa, including when and where attempts were made to obtain a waiver, and a copy of any DHS decision on your waiver request; and - e.
+A statement explaining why a waiver of inadmissibility cannot be obtained to allow issuance of a visa, including when and where attempts were made to obtain a waiver, and a copy of any USCIS or former INS decision on your waiver request; and - e.
 A copy of any decision on an immigrant petition filed for the person, and evidence regarding any pending immigrant petition; and - f.
-A complete description of the emergent reasons explaining why advance parole should be authorized and including copies of any evidence you wish considered, and indicating the length of time for which the parole is requested; and - g.
-Two completed fingerprint cards (FD-258).
-You must indicate your Alien Registration Number (A-Number) on the fingerprint card and ensure that the completed cards are not bent, folded, or creased.
-The fingerprint cards must be prepared by a U.S. Embassy or consulate, USCIS office, or U.S. military installation.
+A complete description of the emergent reasons explaining why advance parole should be authorized and including copies of any evidence you wish considered, and indicating the length of time for which the parole is requested.

-2. Photographs
+2. Photographs.

-A. If you are outside the United States and filing for a Refugee Travel Document, or if you are in the United States and filing for Advance Parole Document:
+A. If you are filing for a reentry permit or a refugee travel document, or if you are in the United States and filing for an advance parole document: